swcarpentry/hpc-novice/index.md

     c.
 Job scheduler commands

-    d.  **Activity:** Start an interactive session, specifying specific options (number of cores, notification when job finishes, sending output to file, runlimit, etc.)
+    d.  **Activity:** start an interactive session, specifying specific options (number of cores, notification when job finishes, sending output to file, runlimit, etc.)

-    e.  **Activity:** Write a simple shell script and convert it into a job submission script (with the same directives as the interactive session), followed by running it as a background job
+    e.  **Activity:** write a simple shell script and convert it into a job submission script (with the same directives as the interactive session), followed by running it as a background job
 	(*Note: this question leads into the next session.*)

 5. Submission scripts and batch job submission (30 min)